 I’ve performed my one-man show, “Take My Job, Please!
 Confessions of a Stand-up Doorman” (a.k.a.
 “Doorman Confidential”) at Dixon Place and The Pit Loft in New York City.

-I’m also the author of a book called New York Trilogy and a blog called The Gay Curmudgeon.
+I’m also the author of a book called New York Trilogy, a blog called The Gay Curmudgeon and a screenplay called All the Bands in the ’80s.

 NEW YORK CITY